 I added, “But I am not suggesting a ghostwriter for his blog, I’m suggesting that he/you consider engaging an outside editor—even the top journalists rely upon an editor’s fresh set of eyes to improve the work and allow them to move on to the next.”

 Frankly, to me, it is no different than hiring an electrician.
-Not to belittle the craft of a ghostwriter or an electrician, in fact, just the opposite.
+Not to belittle the craft of a ghostwriter or an electrician, in fact just the opposite.
 If my lamp goes out, I know how to change a light bulb.
-But if something more critical, like installing track lighting, is on the agenda, I’m going to hire an electrician.
-It would take me far too much time to figure out which breaker to turn off and what wires to connect to get the job done efficiently and effectively, and precludes the likelihood of it not getting done properly, or at all.
+But if something more critical, like installing track lighting is on the agenda, I’m going to hire an electrician.
+It would take me far too much time to figure out which breaker to turn off and what wires to connect to get the job done efficiently and effectively.
+The likelihood of it not getting done properly, or at all, is high.

 Likewise, if content is critical to your marketing strategy—purely a business proposition—why wouldn’t you hire the best-suited individual to do the job?
-There’s very little downside and lots of upside to using an accomplished professional.
+I see very little downside and lots of upside to using an accomplished professional.

 !!!!
 Before you jump to conclusions, I’m not suggesting that you hire a ghostwriter for your blog.
 In fact, I’m strongly in the camp that believes a blog, in its purest sense, should be a personal journal of sorts that documents the ideas, knowledge, opinions and insights of the author no matter how well or poorly written.
 Thus, blogs are not the optimal domain of a ghostwriter.
 An editor?
 Yes.